Asperato/userdocs/docs/SCASupport.md

    + Private Key - same as used for non-sca connection
    + Click on "Save PSP Connection" button
 3. Upon save, if connection is established successfully, you will see a green tick besides the connection just created.
-Refer [here](https://developers.braintreepayments.com/guides/3d-secure/testing-go-live/php) for Braintree PSD2 testing guidance
+Refer [here](https://developers.braintreepayments.com/guides/3d-secure/testing-go-live/php) for Braintree PSD2 testing guidance.